 How do these Italian musical terms translate to a fundraising campaign?

-In this article, I will explain some guidelines to determining your strategies, and help you see how they can work together to help you meet your content creation needs – which ultimately serves to meet your fundraising goals.
+In this article, I will explain some guidelines to determining your content strategies, and help you see how they can work together to help you meet your content creation needs – which ultimately serves to meet your fundraising goals.

 Each nonprofit and/or educational institution has varying budgets for content creation and campaign development, so the strategies I’ve selected aren’t formulaic.
 More so, this article attempts to get your brain revved up to think about campaign approaches creatively and adjust your strategies based on your budget.